Exclusive Supermask Subnetwork Training for Continual Learning: Experiments

 \subsection{Additional Results and Analysis}

-\textbf{Q4.
+\paragraph{Q4.
 Effect of Mask Density on Performance:} Next, we show the advantage of using \method{} when the mask density is low.
 In Figure \ref{fig:sparsity}, we show the average accuracy for the Split-CIFAR100 dataset as a function of mask density.
 We observe that \method{} obtains $7.9$\%, $18.4$\%, $8.4$\%, and $4.7$\% improvement over SupSup for mask density values $0.02, 0.04, 0.06, 0.08$ respectively.
-This is a highly desirable property as tasks select fewer parameters which inherently reduces sparse overlap allowing \method{} to learn a large number of tasks.
+This is an appealing property as tasks select fewer parameters which inherently reduces sparse overlap allowing \method{} to learn a large number of tasks.

-\looseness=-1 \textbf{Q5.
+\looseness=-1 \paragraph{Q5.
 Can \method{} Learn a Large Number of Tasks?} SupSup showed that it can scale to a large number of tasks.
-Next, we show that this property is preserved by \method{}.
-We perform experiments to learn 100 tasks created by splitting the TinyImageNet dataset.
-Note that, as the number of task increase, the sparse overlap between the masks also increases resulting in fewer free model weights.
+Next, we perform experiments to learn 100 tasks created by splitting the TinyImageNet dataset.
+In Table \ref{tab:large-exp}, we show that this property is preserved by \method{} while resulting in a performance improvement over SupSup.
+We note that as the number of task increase, the sparse overlap between the masks also increases resulting in fewer trainable model weights.
 In the extreme case where there are no free weights, \method{} by design reduces to SupSup because there will be no weight training.
-From Table \ref{tab:large-exp}, we conclude that \method{} can learn 100 tasks while still improving performance over SupSup and preventing forgetting.
+Moreover, if we use larger models there are more free parameters, leading to even more improvement over SupSup.